 - Keep funds properly secured overnight; for example, funds should be in a locked cash box that is also locked in a file cabinet or desk.
 Of course, the office door should also be locked.

-- Accounts can be set up for Departments by the University Accounting office located in Schofield 102.
+- Accounts can be set up for Departments by the University Accounting office located in the ASK Center, Schofield 230.

-- Deposits can be made at Blugold Central, Old Library 1108.
+- Deposits can be made at Blugold Central, Vicki Lord Larson Hall 1108.
 Complete a 3-part deposit form before coming to the window.
 Write your SFS DeptID and account name on the deposit form.